-The Federation of Accounting Professions promulgated the numbers of revised financial reporting standards which are effective for fiscal years beginning on or after January 1, 2023.
-These financial reporting standards were aimed at alignment with the corresponding International Financial Reporting Standards with most of the clarification of accounting practices for some financial reporting standards, providing temporary reliefs or temporary exemptions to users of TFRSs.
+The Federation of Accounting Professions promulgated the numbers of revised financial reporting standards, which are effective for fiscal years beginning on or after January 1, 2024.
+These financial reporting standards were aimed at alignment with the corresponding International Financial Reporting Standards with most of the clarification of accounting practices and accounting guidance to users of TFRSs.

-The management of the Group believes that the revision of TFRSs does not have any significant impact on the financial statements.
+The management of the Group believes that the revisions of TFRSs does not have any significant impacts on the Group's financial statements.